 The 2020-21 European Golden Shoe top 10: Ronaldo, Salah, Mbappe, Haaland

-It’s been a strange start to the 2020-21 season, but a lot of the usual suspects remain in the running for this season’s European Golden Shoe award.
+In many ways, the 2020-21 season has been a strange one, but a lot of the usual suspects continue to defy their age to remain in the running for the European Golden Shoe award.

 Every year the Golden Shoe is presented to Europe’s deadliest striker, with players receiving points for each goal they score.
 Goals in Europe’s toughest leagues are multiplied by a co-efficient of two, whereas goals scored in weaker leagues are multiplied by coefficients of either 1.5 or one.

 We’ve rounded up the top 10 strikers currently leading the race for the 2020-21 European Golden Shoe.

 =9.
 Four players